Creative, Unique and Meaningful Ideas for Intentional Gift Giving

 Things the recipient wants but won’t buy for herself

 We all know what these kinds of gifts are.
 The things we know the other person really wants but they simply won’t buy for themselves.
 Even if it’s something that we don’t necessarily understand or appreciate ourselves, it doesn’t matter.
 The gift is for the recipient.
 If you’re concerned that it’s “just one more thing” that the person is getting, write them a card or note explaining why you wanted to get it for them and that shows you understand what that particular item means to them.
+This is truly intentional gift giving.
 Suddenly a seemingly generic gift becomes very personal.

 - Kitchen gadgets of many varieties (bread knife, slow cooker, spiralizer, etc.)